Kinetics of phase separation in thermally isolated critical binary fluids: Introduction

-A careful set of experiments to test this KO theory was done by Bailey and Cannell (BC) using 3-methylpentane and nitroethane (3MP+NE) in the critical region.\cite{bailey93} The critical equilibrium properties of 3MP+NE have been well characterized.
+A careful set of experiments to test this KO theory was done by Bailey and Cannell (BC) using 3-methylpentane and nitroethane (3MP+NE) in the critical region.\cite{bailey93,baileyThesis} The critical equilibrium properties of 3MP+NE have been well characterized.
 Further, the components of this binary liquid have very similar indices of refraction, which minimizes multiple scattering effects during decomposition.
 Since all the parameters of the KO-LBM theory can be obtained from equilibrium measurements, a clear comparison with the theory would seem to be possible.
-However, as BC have discussed, their experiments violated an almost universal theoretical assumption for this class of non-equilibrium phenomena, namely, that the temperature is a control parameter.
+However, as BC have discussed, their experiments violated an almost universal theoretical assumption for this class of nonequilibrium phenomena, namely, that the temperature is a control parameter.
 Rather, the quenches occurred by rapidly decreasing the pressure and then holding it constant during the decomposition.
 On the timescale of their experiments, no heat from the container walls was able to reach the portion of the liquid being probed; thus the decomposition occurred adiabatically rather than isothermally.
-The problem with controlling only the pressure is that unmixing releases heat (being exothermic for most simple liquids), and so the temperature of the sample will be increasing over time.
-Theories of dynamic critical phenomena and the KO theory itself predict that the characteristic relaxation time of a binary liquid scales as $\xi^{3+z_\eta} \sim \epsabs^{-1.94}$, where $\epsilon = {T/T_c -1}$ is the reduced temperature, with $T$ and $T_c$ being the absolute and critical temperature, respectively.\footnote{The exponent $z_\eta$ arises from the temperature dependence of the shear viscosity.
-See Table \ref{table3MPNEData}.} The experiments of BC were done at absolute reduced temperatures around $10^{-5}$, and so small changes in $T$ could cause large changes in the relaxation time making comparison with theory potentially troublesome.
-More fundamentally though, what does one mean by ``temperature'' when a system is driven so far from equilibrium?

-This paper has two purposes.
-First, it gives an answer to this and some related questions, and generalizes the KO-LBM theory to adiabatic decomposition.
-Second, it compares quantitatively this generalized theory to the BC experiments.

-The problem of decomposition under adiabatic conditions was first addressed in \cite{donley93}.
-The concepts and approach described in that work are further explored in the present one.